elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-product-rule-for-derivatives-and-how-is-it-applied.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The product rule is a calculus method for finding the derivative of the product of two differentiable functions.
-It states that the derivative can be calculated as the derivative of the first function multiplied by the second, plus the first function multiplied by the derivative of the second.
+    The product rule in calculus is used to find the derivative of the product of two functions, defined by the formula d/dx(uv) = u'v + uv'.
+This guide explains the product rule and provides an example with functions x^2 and sin(x), demonstrating how to identify, differentiate, and substitute into the product rule.
   page_keywords: >-
-    product rule, derivatives, calculus, u(x), v(x), differentiation, functions, example, application, x^2, sin(x)
+    product rule, derivatives, calculus, function, differentiation, u(x), v(x), example, apply product rule, x^2, sin(x), derivative, product of functions
 author: QuickTakes
 question: >-
     What is the product rule for derivatives and how is it applied?